project-anacapa/spike-submit-cs-to-anacapa/README.md

 ## How to Run:

-**NOTE:** Before running make sure to create an organization on github for the the destination of the course data and make clholoien an owner.
+**NOTE:** Before running make sure to:
+* create an organization on github for the the destination of the course data
+* you must have, in your .env.sh, a github access token for one of the owners of that organization that has repo access.

 - Clone repository
 - Run either: